 - have the basic skills necessary to further deepen the history of economic theories, both as an investigation and as a temporal extension.

-The class will follow a particular process, combining periods of class participation and discussion with traditional lecture format conducted by the Professor.
-The method of delivery of teaching may vary as a result of the social distancing measures linked to the Covid-19.
-Emergency.
+This class will follow a particular process, combining periods of class participation and discussion with traditional lecture format conducted by the Professor.

 1. Chapter 1.
 Introduction.
 The Central Focus of Modern Economic Thought.
 Our approach to the History of Economic Thought.
 The role of heterodox economists.
 The problem of Presenting Diversity.
 Methodological Issues.
 Benefits to be gained from the study of the history of economic thought.